 What to Do If You Are Involved in An Accident with A Pre-Existing Condition

-The first thing you should do after any accident is seek medical attention to document any new and/or aggravated injuries or conditions.
+The first thing you should do after an accident is to seek medical attention to document any new and/or aggravated injuries or conditions.
 Inform your doctor about your pre-existing conditions and any new or worsening symptoms associated with the accident.
 A follow-up visit to the doctor who initially diagnosed or treated your pre-existing condition is also suggested so that the doctor can evaluate the worsening and document specifically how your condition and symptoms changed following the accident-injury.

 Contact an Attorney at Lebovitz Law Group Today!